Shilo/SD2-Caffeine-Mod/README.md

 - Feature: Show visual effects (fireworks) at 1 million floor milestone.

 #### Code
 - Prioritize hooks more.
 Minimize any core code changes by implementing 1 line method calls and add most code changes in my custom classes.
 (This will make code a lot more portable between
+- Possibly export to Visual Studio for better code and revision management.

 ## Special Thanks
 - [Shawn Tanner](https://www.sodadungeon.com)